 Above Average When it Comes to Overall Diversity

-Ethnically-diverse schools offer students the chance to study and collaborate with undergraduates from racial and ethnic groups that are unique from their own.
+Ethnically-diverse schools offer students the chance to study and learn from undergraduates from racial and ethnic groups that are unique from their own.

-This chart will also display the diversity of faculty at Aurora if it is available.
+This chart will display the diversity of undergraduate students at Aurora if it is available.

 Analyze Male/Female Diversity at Aurora

-Where available, the chart below will include the male to female percentage among Aurora's faculty, as well as students.
+Where available, the chart below will include the male to female percentage among Aurora's undergraduate students.

 High Location Diversity